Fire Emblem Echoes: Shadows of Valentia: Gameplay

 Fire Emblem Echoes: Shadows of Valentia is a tactical role-playing game in which players command two armies on opposite sides of a war on the continent of Valentia.
 There are two difficulty settings (Normal and Hard) and two modes that dictate the fate of characters that fall in battle.
 In Classic Mode, a fallen unit is subject to permanent death, a recurring mode in the Fire Emblem series that removes fallen characters from the rest of the game (though it is possible in Echoes to revive fallen units a limited number of times).
 Casual Mode enables units to be revived at the end of a battle.
 The player navigates Valentia using a world map, going to different story-based and optional locations.
-Environments are split between battle maps similar to earlier Fire Emblem games, towns which can be explored to find friendly non-playable characters (NPCs) which run shops, and dungeons the player can explore.
-Encountering enemies on the world map or in dungeons will trigger a battle.
+Environments are split between battle maps similar to earlier Fire Emblem games, towns which can be explored to find friendly non-playable characters who run shops, and dungeons that the player can explore.
+Encountering an enemy on the world map or in dungeons will trigger a battle.

 As with other Fire Emblem games, Fire Emblem Echoes uses a turn-based system where each unit on both sides is given their chance to move and act.
 Battles take place on a grid-based battlefield, with turns being given for players and enemies.
 During an attack, the view transitions from a top-down perspective to a third-person view.
 Unlike many other Fire Emblem games, the Weapon Triangle (a rock–paper–scissors system where certain weapons have advantages over others) and limited weapon durability are removed.
 Units instead have standard weapons that last the whole campaign, and they can be given special weapons which replace their standard weapon and grant passive advantages.
 Each unit can only carry one weapon, which can unlock special Combat Arts as its wielder gains experience points and levels up through battle.
 Combat Arts are weapon-specific special moves that can range from higher-damaging attacks to supportive abilities like swapping places with another unit.
 Each unit is assigned a unique character class, with the class dictating their weapon and consequently their actions; archers can attack at a distance, melee fighters are limited to close-range attacks, while mages must sacrifice a portion of their health to perform an action.
 Once a unit has reached a certain level, their class can be evolved into more powerful versions.
 Villager NPCs can also be recruited in towns; while initially weak, they can be strengthened and assigned any available character class.